-The International Public Administration division aims to provide knowledge and skills to students interested in pursuing and advancing careers in national and international governmental organizations in an era of increasing globalization.
-This division enables students to improve professional and practical skills in order to manage and evaluate administrative operations and policies in national, regional and global settings.
-The major courses in this division relate to international organizations, international cooperation policy and public administration.
-These courses form the foundation upon which each student can further build more focused study depending on their intended policy fields.
+The International Public Administration (IPA) division is aimed at providing knowledge and skills to those who are interested in pursuing an advanced career in national and international governmental organizations.
+This division enables students to improve professional and practical skills to manage and evaluate administrative operations and policies in national, regional, and global settings.
+The major subjects in this division relate to international organizations, international cooperation policy, and public administration, and form the foundation on which each student can further build a more focused study depending on their intended policy field.

 Public Health Management (PHM)